Asian Zucchini Ribbons Salad Easy Low Carb Side Dish

 Step 3.
 Shake up the dressing and pour it over the salad.

 Step 4.
-Mix everything together; sprinkle the salad with sesame seeds if you are using them.
+Mix everything together; sprinkle the salad with sesame seeds.

 Serving Suggestions

-This salad tastes great with any grilled seafood or meat.
-We like to serve it with grilled chicken, pork, or with cilantro lime shrimp.
+This refreshing salad tastes great with any grilled seafood or meat.
+Make this tasty salad into a full meal with a grilled chicken breast, pork chop, or cilantro lime shrimp.

 Make-Ahead Instructions